uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 There are some FSA examples in the next section.
 If you're doing this for a report, keep copies of the automata and tests that you do (JFLAP's "File" menu has a "Save Image As..." option for taking snapshots of your work; alternatively you can save an FSA that you've created in a file to open later).

+{panel end}

 ### Examples to try

-Using Exorciser or JFLAP, construct an FSA that takes inputs made of the letters "a" and "b", and accepts the input if it meets one of the following requirements.
+By hand, or using Exorciser or JFLAP, construct an FSA that takes inputs made of the letters "a" and "b", and accepts the input if it meets one of the following requirements.
 You should build a separate FSA for each of these challenges.

 - strings that start with the letter "a" (e.g. "aa", "abaaa", and "abbbb").